How to use

 Start on time

-Start immediately or use delayed start for scheduled talks.
+Click Start when the session begins, or use delayed start for scheduled talks.
 Delayed start can begin from a specific slide and include an offset when the session is already in progress.

 Watch the current section